Rev 11

 gpg --verify $SOURCE_DIR/gsad-$GSAD_VERSION.tar.gz.asc $SOURCE_DIR/gsad-$GSAD_VERSION.tar.gz

-Once you've verified that the signature is good proceed build and install GSAD.
+Once you've verified that the signature is valid, proceed to build and install GSAD.

 tar -C $SOURCE_DIR -xvzf $SOURCE_DIR/gsad-$GSAD_VERSION.tar.gz && \